-7.1 CONFINED SPACE - NON-PERMIT
+7.1 Confined Space - Non-Permit

-- 7.1.1 Those confined spaces and associated activities that have been evaluated using the Confined Space Classification Checklist (Attachment B) and have been identified and designated as No Permit Required.
-These confined spaces pose no actual or potential atmospheric hazards.
+- 7.1.1 Those confined spaces and associated activities that have been identified and designated as No Permit Required pose no actual or potential atmospheric hazards.
 Entry to these spaces may occur without the need for a written permit or attendant provided that planned work activities do not introduce new hazards that adversely impact air quality or otherwise increases the hazards to entrants.
-(See attachment A for a list of confined spaces). - 7.1.2 Adequate safety barriers shall be provided to eliminate inadvertent entry into the space guardrails, tape, cones, and obstacles). - 7.1.3 Air quality will have been tested to verify that there are no potential or real atmospheric hazards, and recorded prior to space classification on the Confined Space Classification Checklist.
-The Field Services Department will keep completed Confined Space Classification Checklists.
-These records are available for review upon request.

-7.1.4 When a hazardous condition is detected, all entrants will leave the space immediately and the space will be re-evaluated and re-classified if necessary.
+(See attachment A for a list of confined spaces). - 7.1.2 Adequate safety barriers shall be provided to eliminate inadvertent entry into the space guardrails, tape, cones, and obstacles). - 7.1.3 When a hazardous condition is detected, all entrants will leave the space immediately and the space will be re-evaluated and re-classified if necessary.